 RENAULT BRIDGER

-The concept is scheduled to become a production vehicle next year, and the final version is expected to closely resemble the show car.
-There is also a possibility that the production model will keep the Bridger name.
-India will serve as the first market for the SUV, where it will sit between the Renault Kiger and the next-generation Renault Duster in the brand’s lineup.
-Vehicles produced in India will later be exported to regions such as Latin America, Africa, and the Middle East.
+India will become the first market for the SUV, where it will be positioned between the Renault Kiger and the next-generation Renault Duster within Renault’s lineup.
+Vehicles manufactured in India will subsequently be exported to markets including Latin America, Africa, and the Middle East.

 EXTERIOR